JudgeGregg/sphinxwiki/content/pages/ReviewProcess.rst

   * Make sure your code is in a branch.
   * Make sure the 'branch' field on the ticket corresponds to the branch where the code is checked in.
-  * `Force a build of your branch <{filename}/pages/ContinuousIntegration/DeveloperWorkflow.rst>`_.
+  * `Force a build of your branch </content/pages/ContinuousIntegration/DeveloperWorkflow.html>`_.
 Make sure that it's **green**!

 Reviewers: How to review a change
 =================================

 * Be familiar with the Twisted codebase, coding standard, and these review requirements.
 * Don't be the author of the change (See `below <#who-can-review>`__).
-* Make sure that it's **green**! `Trigger a build if it was not done yet <{filename}/pages/ContinuousIntegration/DeveloperWorkflow.rst>`_.
+* Make sure that it's **green**! `Trigger a build if it was not done yet </content/pages/ContinuousIntegration/DeveloperWorkflow.html>`_.

   * There is one caveat to this rule.
 If one of the tools that we use to verify the code, such as ``pydoctor``, ``twistedchecker`` or ``pyflakes``, causes a build to fail, but for a reason that has to do with a bug in the tool rather than a problem with the code, file the bug in the tool, and then link from the bug report to the twisted ticket where you saw the spurious failure.
 You can `file bugs in twistedchecker here <https://github.com/twisted/twistedchecker/issues>`_ , `pydoctor here <https://github.com/twisted/pydoctor/issues>`_ , or `pyflakes here <https://launchpad.net/pyflakes>`_.
-Don't block a branch on a tool bug, but also, don't let any spurious failures go without filing an appropriate bug on the relevant tool first.
+Don't block a branch on a tool bug, but also, don't let any spurious failures go without filing an appropriate bug on the relevant tool f.html.
   * If the contributor lacks permission to create branches in the official Twisted repository on github (``twisted/twisted``), you will need to push it to the official Twisted repository -- after a security review -- to cause all of the CI builders to process the branch.
 After verifying the change is not an attack on the CI system, use ``admin/pr_as_branch`` to push the changes into the official Twisted repository.
 The remaining builds will be started and the results will eventually appear on the original PR.
 If new commits are pushed to the branch, repeat the process.
   * Note any unreliable tests on the `build reliability placeholder ticket </fixme/tract/ticket/8879>`_.
 * Assign the ticket to yourself.